abanu-org/abanu/README.md

 ## The technology behind this

 - The most important part of the Lonos project is the [Mosa-Compiler](https://github.com/mosa/MOSA-Project), wich is written in pure C#.
-- msbuild / normal compilation of the kernel, pure C# code into a .NET-Assembly.
-- Converting the .NET-Assembly with the [Mosa-Compiler](https://github.com/mosa/MOSA-Project) to native machine code
+The Mosa-Compiler converts an already compiled Assembly (build via msbuild or xbuild, default compiler from .NET/Mono) into native Code.
 - build some requied Assembler-Code  and append it to the native binary.
 The Assembler code ist mostly used for early initalization.
 - Building the Operating System Disk Image, with Grub2 as Bootloader